Adamant-im/ETH-transactions-storage/README.md

 Install Postgres.
 Create Postgres user:

 ```
-createuser -s <yourusername>
+createuser -s api_user
 ```

-`<yourusername>` — user who will run service.
+Where `api_user` is a user who will run indexer service.
 (As example we create superuser.
 You can use your own grants.)

-Create database for Ethereum transaction index:
+Create database `index` for Ethereum transaction index:

 ```
 CREATE DATABASE index;
 ```

-Create table using sql script `create_table.sql`:
+Add tables into `index` using SQL script `create_table.sql`:

 ```
-psql -f create_table.sql <yourDB>
+psql -f create_table.sql index
 ```

-`<yourDB>` — target Postgres database.

 Note, for case insensitive comparisons we use `citex` data type instead of `text`.